jess-bk/aws-bootcamp-cruddur-2023/journal/week1.md

   db:
     driver: local
 ```
-2. Run docker-compose up this will start the postgres and dynamobd local on the specified ports as done above and that will verify or call the correct api because of the ports that are set above
+2. Run docker-compose up this will start the postgres and dynamoDB local on the specified ports as done above and that will verify or call the correct api because of the ports that are set above

-3. running dynamodb local and checking if it works and setting some data into the local database of dynamobd
+3. running dynamoDB local and checking if it works and setting some data into the local database.
 # Create a table
 ```
 aws dynamodb create-table \